ibuetler/p3s-twitter/Tutorial.md

 tweets = html.find_all('li', {'data-item-type': 'tweet'})
 hash_tags = tweet.find_all('a', {'class':'twitter-hashtag pretty-link js-nav'})
 ```
-The content of the tag is then contained in a <b> tag.
+The content of the tag is then contained in a '<b>' tag.
 This content should be added to a list in form of a string with a Hash Tag character added.
 For this we have to iterate over the found hash tags as follows:

 ```python
  hash_tags = tweet.find_all('a', {'class':'twitter-hashtag pretty-link js-nav'})